 How can we apply analytical techniques from other sectors in marketing?
 (Part 1)

 Over the month of November Brightblue R&D team have been looking at analytical techniques from other industries and how they can be applied within the Marketing industry.
+In this part of this topic we will discuss anomaly detection.

-We will share with you 3 of those techniques that can be used to provide the most amount of value from businesses data.
+In this course of three articles we will share with you 3 of those techniques that can be used to provide the most amount of value from businesses data.

 Part One: Anomaly Detection